emmanuel-arize/arizeblog/Power-Query/_posts/2023-04-17-Data-Transformation.md

 <img class="w3-card" src="{{'/assets/images/power_query/append_6.jpg' |relative_url}}">
 <br>

-After clicking on Use First Row as Headers, the first row in the query is used as the column headers of the query but instead of clicking it I will write the M code using the Advanced Editor which can be located on the Home tab of the query editor.
+After clicking on Use First Row as Headers, the first row in the query is used as the column headers of the query but instead of clicking on it I will write the M code using the Advanced Editor which can be located on the Home tab of the query editor.
 To open the Advanced Editor Click on the home tab then Advanced Editor as below

 <br>